GRADES AND EXAMS

 In cases where an instructor agrees to assign an I grade, it is important to arrive at an agreement with the student about exactly what is required in order to finish the course and what percentage of the grade will be based on the remaining work.
 Responsibility for requesting and finishing an Incomplete rests squarely on the student.
 The Incomplete will convert automatically to a grade of F or NP if the replacement grade is not submitted by the faculty member by the deadline noted below.
 The student deadline for completion of the coursework is 30 days earlier, or sooner if you choose an earlier student deadline.

 Instructors awarding an I grade must specify in a written statement to the undergraduate advising office the reason for awarding the I grade, the nature of the work to be completed, the percentage of the grade to be based thereon, and the grade earned up to that point.
 To do this, download and complete the Instructor/Student Contract for Incomplete Coursework form.
-This form should be signed by the instructor and the student and turned into the Economics Undergraduate Advising Office, 539 Evans Hall, or ugrad@econ.berkeley.edu.
-During the remote learning period, please email the form to ugrad@econ.berkeley.edu.
+This form should be signed by the instructor and the student.
+You can also forward the contract to the Economics Undergraduate Advising Office at ugrad@econ.berkeley.edu.

 Note: If you are assigning an Incomplete, do not instruct the student to re-enroll in the course, even if you have arranged for the student to take a final exam in a future semester.
 This will cause the student's Incomplete grade to convert to a grade of F and it will be reflected in their academic history.